- NATIONALITY = ANTIGUAN(S), BARBUDAN(S)

 Donkey and crab races are popular past times here.

-Many a pop video is filmed in Antigua and Barbuda, mainly because of its stunning landscape.
+Many a music video is filmed in Antigua and Barbuda, mainly because of its stunning landscape.

 Their favorite dessert here is called “duckanoo”.
-It is made from cornmeal, coconut, sugar and spices, boiled up in banana leaves.
+It is made from cornmeal, coconut, sugar and spices, which are all boiled up in banana leaves.

-Carnivals are very popular here, were you’ll hear lots of lively music, like Calypso and reggae.
+Carnivals are very popular here, where you’ll hear lots of lively music, like Calypso and reggae.

 Cricket on these islands is more a religion than a sport.
 It is played everywhere and at any time.
 The country has produced many famous players, none more famous than Viv Richards.